-A little extra effort can go a long way toward curbing the repair costs for your automobile.
-Here are four car maintenance tips that can delay or even prevent the need to pay for a big fix to your ride.
+A little extra effort can go a long way toward curbing the repair costs of your vehicle maintenance.
+Here are 12 car maintenance tips that can delay or even prevent the need to pay for a big fix to your ride.

 1. Check your spare tire.

-It’s just as important to keep the reserve tire inflated as it is the four tires under your car.
-The last thing you want is to discover that your spare is flat while you’re pulling the jack out of your trunk.
-That’s when you’ll need to call a tow truck—which can run you hundreds of dollars when you add up towing, mileage and any winch fees.
-It’s better to spend a dollar at an air pump to inflate your spare.
-That can spare you the cost of a tow.
+It’s just as important to keep the backup tire inflated as it is the four tires under your car.
+The last thing you want is to discover your spare is flat while you’re pulling the jack out of your trunk.
+That’s when you’ll need to call a tow truck—which can run you hundreds of dollars.
+It’s better to spend a dollar on an air pump to inflate your spare.
+That way you’re spared the cost of a tow.

 2. Change the oil.

 How much can your car’s oil affect your budget?
-Bankrate reports that oil problems are potentially the most costly car maintenance issue.
-Most automobiles need oil changes every 5,000 miles or so depending on the car and the type of oil.
-It’s better to spend as little as $20 to get the oil changed than to put it off and risk wearing out your engine—which costs a lot more than $20 to replace.
+Oh, plenty.
+Oil problems can be some of the costliest car maintenance issues to fix, since oil affects a lot of your car’s functions.
+It’s better to spend as little as $25 to get the oil changed than to put it off and risk wearing out your engine—which costs a lot more than $25 to replace.

 3. Keep the battery clean.

 Corrosion (which looks like white or bluish powder) can form on the terminals of your battery.
-If you don’t keep them clean, the battery could develop a crack or not function properly, which could leave you stranded.
-Since a quality car battery can cost upwards of $100—and a tow can run you even more—it’s money well spent to buy a $5 wire brush and keep the terminals looking spiffy.
+If you don’t keep them clean, the battery could develop a crack or not function properly, leaving you stranded.
+Since a quality car battery can cost upwards of $100—and a tow can run you even more—buying a $5 wire brush and keeping the terminals looking spiffy is money well spent.

 4. Replace the brake pads.